Mengzi Yunnan, China Travel Guide

 No major archaeological ruins are widely promoted for tourism directly within Mengzi city.
 Historical interest lies in its more recent past (late 19th and early 20th centuries).

 Bishuizhai and the Erstwhile French Consulate area form a significant historical district.
-Their blend of French colonial and traditional Chinese architecture narrates Mengzi's past.
+Their blend of The french language colonial and traditional Chinese architecture narrates Mengzi's past.

 These historic administrative buildings reflect Mengzi's brief period as the provincial capital, an important chapter in its political history.